 Background and Hobbies

-I also sing in a women’s chorus out of Broomfield.
-I started playing the trumpet when I was 9 years old and found an easy transition into vocal performance in college.
+I sing in a women’s chorus out of Broomfield and previously played the trumpet.
 Studying music balances my abilities to design and think of final products as a whole composition.

-When I have free time, I take my old DSLR Nikon camera with me when I explore.
+When I have free time, I take my Nikon with me to explore.
 Some of my photography is provided in a gallery on this page and throughout the site.

 Path to Instructional Design

 I have always been intrigued by how people learn.
 It is important to understand our cognitive processes and behavioral patterns in order to learn effectively and efficiently.
 This is exactly what Instructional Design is to me.
-I realized learning design was a recurring theme to my work and studies throughout my undergraduate degree and work as a Research Assistant.
+Learning design was a recurring theme to my work and studies throughout my undergraduate degree and work.
 In my Masters level courses, I found myself engulfed in information I was always enthusiastic to learn.
-Now I am dedicated to pursuing Instructional Design until I am seen as a thought leader in the field.
+Now I am dedicated to pursuing Instructional Design as a

 I am a creative and innovative thinker.
 A question at the center of my life is, “How can __________ be improved?”
 I believe this is a mindset that lays the foundation for growth in knowledge and skill.
 A good way to gain inspiration is through my (amateur) photography shown in the gallery.
 I will always find the vibrant colors of flowers and high mountain peaks to be a great start to a new creation.